ThanhNguyen24590/Process/Process/Profile000Client.md

 - Do not have suicidal thoughts or passive wish “not to exist”, but do have wish to transcend reality.
 #### Interests, Hobbies & Avoidant Behaviors
 - Spends most of his free time reading light novels.
-- Avoids substances like alcohol, psychedelics, gambling because think that beneath himself.
+- Avoids substances like alcohol, psychedelics, gambling, smoking because think that beneath himself.
 - Do not have frequent burst of energy from excercise, he do have it, but rarely, and not for a while now.
 #### Social Relationships & Support
 - Not have close friends.